chirpley/docs/docs/source/wallet.rst

 Just make sure your external wallet is connected and fill in the amount you wish to withdraw.
 Next click on withdraw an confirm in the popup.

 Your funds will be transferred to you in BUSD.
+To add BUSD to your Metamask wallet click on 'Add token' and copy-paste the BUSD token contract address: 0xe9e7CEA3DedcA5984780Bafc599bD69ADd087D56